rage/programming-23/data/part-9/6-more-examples-with-classes.md

 NB: there is no setter method for the attribute `student_number` as the student number is not supposed to change.

-There is one rather significant snag in using default values for parameters.
+There is one rather significant snag when using default values for parameters.
 The following example modelling yet another kind of student will shed more light on this:

 ```python
 class Student: